alash3al/exeq/README.md

 Features
 ========
-- Simple initutive tiny cli app.
+- Simple intuitive tiny cli app.
 - Modular queue backends (currently it supports redis as backend but we should support more in the future like `sqs`, `kafka`, `postgres`, ...).
 - Powerful configurations thanks to HCL by hashicrop.
 - OpenMetrics `/metrics` endpoint to inspect the queue via promethues.